aws-samples/aws-waf-classic-workshop/README.md

 The AWS Web Application Firewall (WAF) enables customers to create rules to block common attack patterns, administered via APIs.
 The Security Automation Solution extends WAF by deploying a set of preconfigured rules to protect applications.
 These rules can be customised for your application.

+## Learning Objectives

+* Understand the functionality provided by WAF
+* Understand how the Security Automation Solution extends WAF
+* Understand how to configure the Security Automation Solution

 ## Prerequisites